luraim/fun/README.md

 ```

 ### Unzip
-- Returns two slices, where
+- Returns two slices, where:
 - the first slice is built from the first values of each pair from the input slice
-        - and the second slice is built from the second values of each pair
+- the second slice is built from the second values of each pair
 ```go
 Unzip([]*Pair[string, int]{{"a", 1}, {"b", 2}, {"c", 3}})
 // ["a", "b", "c"], [1, 2, 3]